idris-lang/Idris-dev/docs/tutorial/theorems.rst

     plusReducesS Z m = Refl
     plusReducesS (S k) m = cong (plusReducesS k m)

-Even for trival theorems like these, the proofs are a little tricky to construct in one go.
+Even for trivial theorems like these, the proofs are a little tricky to construct in one go.
 When things get even slightly more complicated, it becomes too much to think about to construct proofs in this ‘batch mode’.